tesshuflower/samples/acm-hub-pvc-backup/README.md

 ### Configuration Policy

 The `acm-hub-pvc-backup-config` Policy validates the configuration for both types of hubs ( backup or restore ).
-If any PVC is found with the cluster.open-cluster-management.io/backup-hub-pvc label, it installs the volsync addon and verifies the user has created the acm-hub-pvc-backup-restic-secret used to connect to the storage where the snapshot are saved.
+If any PVC is found with the cluster.open-cluster-management.io/backup-hub-pvc label, it installs the volsync addon and verifies the user has created the Policy namesoace the `acm-hub-pvc-backup-restic-secret` Secret, used to connect to the storage where the snapshot are saved.It also verifies if the user has created the `hub-pvc-backup` ConfigMap used to define the `ReplicationSource` configuration.

 ![Configuration Policy](images/config_policy.png)